FSSAI proposes ban on junk food advertisements in and around schools

 “We have proposed to put a curb on advertisements and promotion of food that is not healthy in school premises and 50 metres surroundings,” Agarwal told PTI on the sidelines of an Assocham conference on school healthcare.

-Addressing the conference, Agarwal emphasised on maintaining healthy diet, saying that 6 out of 10 diseases are diet related.
-“If we have safe and healthy food and keep ourselves fit, most of the disease may not come,” he added.
+Addressing the conference, Agarwal emphasised on maintaining a healthy diet, saying that 6 out of 10 diseases are diet related.”If we have safe and healthy food and keep ourselves fit, most of the disease may not come,” he added.

 Agarwal highlighted the initiatives taken by FSSAI in the last few years to promote safe, nutritious and wholesome food in schools, but stressed on taking this campaign to national level.